 Does that seem like alot?
 Maybe, but it'll get you the best result!

 The henna stain will oxidize on your skin from an orange color to a brown/dark cherry red color after paste removal over a 48 hour time period.
-The color will vary depending on which location on your body you have the henna tattoo.
+The color will vary depending on which location on your body you have the henna tattoo as well as your body temperature.
+It is best to stay warm.
 The best results are on the hands and feet.